 Welcome new user.

 Today’s airsoft guns are nothing more than a motor driven gear set that cranks back a piston which is then released to push and compress air in a cylinder which is then directed out the nozzle to propel the BB down the barrel.
 How you want it to look is up to you.
-Although JG is a fair brand these days, and have come along way from what they used to be.

 1. Cost, is the airsoft gun you desire in your price range?
 Is it in your price range in the future if you save.
 Is it the brand you want?
 Its not just about the looks of the gun, each and every company has their own little take and twist.
 An example of this is that ICS M4 have a different threading on the upper receiver than that of say a Classic Army M4.
 Taking that into consideration you would be limited to front ends made specifically for ICS guns if you choose to change out your front end eventually.
 Unless however you choose to purchase a rethreading tool to change the threading of your upper receiver.
 Which brings me to my next point.